Biodiversity Strategy and Delivery Plan

 What work is being carried out to deliver the Strategy?

 The IOM Government is working to deliver the actions in the Strategy and also recognises the invaluable work that is undertaken by charities, organisations and individuals with an interest in the Island's wildlife and natural heritage.
-As we are now half way through the 10 year term of the Strategy we have compiled a mid-term audit of this work up to August 2020.
-This report is downloadable from the right hand side of this page.
+In August 2020 a mid-term audit of the work undertaken during the first five years of the Strategy was compiled.
+This document is downloadable from the right of this page.

 If you would like to report or discuss work that you or your organisation is involved with that delivers any of the actions of the Strategy then please get in touch with the Ecosystem Policy Team by emailing firstname.lastname@example.org